Approach

 The EBITDA Normalization Opportunity

-But buyers scrutinize add-backs aggressively.
-The difference between accepted and rejected normalizations often comes down to documentation: deployment timelines, before-and-after productivity metrics, and evidence that gains are sustainable rather than theoretical.
-Firms that treat AI ROI measurement as an afterthought leave significant value on the table.
-Those that build measurement into their implementation from day one create audit-ready proof of value creation.
+Firms that treat AI measurement as an afterthought leave money on the table.
+Firms that build measurement in from day one create audit-ready proof of value.

 Three Pathways from AI to Margin Improvement